paesanilab/MBX/README.md

 ## Associated Publications and How to Cite

 The following papers describe the features in various MBX releases.
-Please cite the following papers when using MBX:
+Please cite them when using MBX:
 - MBX v1.0:
   * [J. Chem.
 Phys.
 159, 054802 (2023)](https://doi.org/10.1063/5.0156036)
 - MBX v1.1 and v1.2: